RebelToolbox/RebelDocumentation/tutorials/networking/webrtc.rst

 And now for the local signaling server:

-.. note:: This local signaling server is supposed to be used as a :ref:`singleton <doc_singletons_autoload>` to connect two peers in the same scene.
+.. note:: This local signaling server is supposed to be used as a :doc:`singleton </tutorials/scripting/singletons_autoload>` to connect two peers in the same scene.

 ::